 Of course, there is only so much you can do when the order is out of your hands and in transit to the customer.
 Shipping insurance may be offered to the customer, and you should have a clear policy of how that will be implemented.
 Place this policy, along with any other information about refunds, in an easily accessible spot on your website.

 5. Offering Free Shipping

-In most cases, buyers prefer free shipping.
-However, taking the brunt of the shipping cost is not feasible for most companies.
+In most cases, buyers prefer a free shipping method.
+However, taking the brunt of the shipping cost is not feasible for most companies and online stores.
 A simple way to offer free shipping without losing money is to adjust for shipping fees in other ways.
 This may be done by: